 Learning Difficulties and the Arrowsmith Program

-Located at sites in Vancouver and Victoria, Eaton Arrowsmith School is modeled after the Arrowsmith School in Toronto which has been operating successfully since 1980 using the Arrowsmith Program to address the underlying causes of students’ learning difficulties and learning differences by strengthening learning capacities.
+Located at sites in Vancouver, Victoria and White Rock, Eaton Arrowsmith School is modeled after the Arrowsmith School in Toronto which has been operating successfully since 1980 using the Arrowsmith Program to address the underlying causes of students’ learning difficulties and learning differences by strengthening learning capacities.

 Linking Neuroplasticity and Education with the Arrowsmith Program